mariareeves/BeerScout/README.md

 ---

-At BeerScout, we embrace the idea that beer is more than a drink—it's a way of life that unites people and creates lasting memories.
+At BeerScout, we believe that discovering great breweries is an adventure that should be enjoyed by everyone.

-Our platform helps you discover top-notch breweries worldwide, tailored to your location, ensuring a perfect fit for any occasion.
+Our platform helps you find the best breweries tailored to your location, ensuring that you have a memorable experience every time.

-We celebrate establishments that foster a welcoming atmosphere and cherish those that accommodate our furry friends.
-Embark on your beer exploration journey with BeerScout today and experience unforgettable moments.
-Cheers!
+You can save your favorite breweries and easily access them in the future.
+We celebrate establishments that foster a welcoming atmosphere and accommodate our furry friends, making BeerScout the perfect tool for planning your next beer excursion.

+---

+## Features:

+* Search for breweries using your location
+* View detailed information about each brewery, including its address, hours, and ratings
+* Save your favorite breweries and easily access them in the future

 ---

 ## Screenshot(s):